OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 - [ValueTypeNotAvailableCellValue](/javascript/api/excel/excel.valuetypenotavailablecellvalue)
 - [WebImageCellValue](/javascript/api/excel/excel.webimagecellvalue)

-The [CellValueExtraProperties](/javascript/api/excel/excel.cellvalueextraproperties) object is an [intersection](https://www.typescriptlang.org/docs/handbook/2/objects.html#intersection-types) with the rest of the `*CellValue` types.
+The `CellValue` type alias also returns the [CellValueExtraProperties](/javascript/api/excel/excel.cellvalueextraproperties) object, which is an [intersection](https://www.typescriptlang.org/docs/handbook/2/objects.html#intersection-types) with the rest of the `*CellValue` types.
 It's not a data type itself.
 The properties of the `CellValueExtraProperties` object are used with all data types to specify details related to overwriting cell values.

 ### JSON schema

+Each cell value type returned by `valuesAsJson` uses a JSON metadata schema designed for that type.
+These JSON metadata schemas all have three properties in common (`type`, `basicType`, and `basicValue`), along with additional properties unique to each data type.

+The `type` property defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data.
+The `basicType` property is always a readonly property and is used as a fallback when the data type isn't supported or is formatted incorrectly.

+The `basicValue` matches the value that would be returned by the `values` property.
+The `basicValue` is used as a fallback when calculations encounter incompatible scenarios, such as a version of Excel that doesn't meet the minimum build number requirement for the data types feature.
+The `basicValue` property is readonly for `ArrayCellValue`, `EntityCellValue`, `LinkedEntityCellValue`, and `WebImageCellValue` data types.

-Each data type uses a JSON metadata schema designed for that type.
-This defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data and additional information about the cell, such as `basicValue`, `numberFormat`, or `address`.
-Each `CellValueType` has properties available according to that type.
-For example, the `webImage` type includes the [altText](/javascript/api/excel/excel.webimagecellvalue#excel-excel-webimagecellvalue-alttext-member) and [attribution](/javascript/api/excel/excel.webimagecellvalue#excel-excel-webimagecellvalue-attribution-member) properties.
+In addition to the three fields that all data types share, each `*CellValue` has properties available according to that type.
+For example, the [WebImageCellValue](/javascript/api/excel/excel.webimagecellvalue) type includes the `altText` and `attribution` properties, while the [EntityCellValue](/javascript/api/excel/excel.entitycellvalue) type offers the `properties` and `text` fields.

 The following sections show JSON code samples for the formatted number value, entity value, and web image data types.

-The JSON metadata schema for each data type also includes one or more readonly properties that are used when calculations encounter incompatible scenarios, such as a version of Excel that doesn't meet the minimum build number requirement for the data types feature.
-The property `basicType` is part of the JSON metadata of every data type, and it's always a readonly property.
-The `basicType` property is used as a fallback when the data type isn't supported or is formatted incorrectly.

 ## Formatted number values